idaholab/raven/framework/README.txt

 -- Running on Cluster --

 There are two methods of running on a cluster.
+The first is mpi mode and it uses mpiexec to distribute the program running.
+The second is pbsdsh mode and it uses pbsdsh to distribute the program running.
-The first is to let the Driver create the qsub command, and the second is to run from an already submitted interactive qsub command.
+Both methods can submit a qsub command or can be run from an already submitted interactive qsub command.

 --- Changing input ---